 Check the system requirements for the activities you download.
 If you have a very old application version, you may need to update.
 In addition, many of the activities include movies.
 If you have a very old computer, with an early version video card, it may not be able to play these movies.
 I’ve tried to have a still picture on the page with movies where possible, so that you won’t see a blank page.

 You will notice that I have a Mac and a Windows version of these activities, even though both applications are cross platform.
 The reason is the videos.
-Clicker 5 and Cloze Pro Mac can run QuickTime.
-Clicker 5 and Cloze Pro Windows cannot run QuickTime, but can run most AVI’s.
-The only compression type that runs in both results in a large file for each video, and some of these activities have many videos.
-My solution is to use QuickTime movies in the Mac-optimized activity version, and Indeo avi in the Windows version because these give the best trade-off of file size to quality.
+Clicker and Cloze Pro Mac can run QuickTime.
+Clicker and Cloze Pro Windows cannot run QuickTime, but can run most AVI’s and also runs Windows Media Player movies (.wmv).
+I’ve been advised that the best solution is to use .wmv movies in both Clicker 5 and 6, so that is what I am using in new projects as of 2013.

-However, you may need to download an add-on codec in order to see videos in Clicker 5 Win. clicker 5 relies on whatever codecs happen to be installed in your Windows operating system.
+You may need to download an add-on codec in order to see videos in Clicker 5 Win.
+Clicker 5 relies on whatever codecs happen to be installed in your Windows operating system.
 I believe that Windows XP usually has the Indeo codec, so you may have no problem.
 But if you aren’t seeing video, download and install the codec you find when you click this link.
 This is the solution I received from Crick Software tech help.
-You can download the codec here
+You can download the codec here.

-I’ve found My Own Bookshelf runs very slowly on Mac, especially loading, and especially with newer MAC OS.
-I know SoftTouch is aware of this, and plans to update its applications so that they run better on Mac.
-For now, there is no easy solution.
+My Own Bookshelf runs very slowly on Mac, especially loading, and especially with newer MAC OS.
+SoftTouch is aware of this, but there is no easy solution.
 I’ve also seen Test Me Score Me intermittently fail to read out the entire answer, once a student chooses it.
 It seems to be a timing problem, in that the application doesn’t finish the task of reading out before going onward.
-Again, hopefully this will be solved in an update.
 The results for Test Me Score Me are accurate, even if the answer is not read out.

 I’m experimenting with PowerPoint, so try at your own risk.
 Feedback welcome!
 I’ve posted two versions, one that should work with PowerPoint 2003 on Windows and 2004 on Mac.
 The movies are in the same folder, and it’s best to leave them there.
 I’m not certain the links will hold.
 If not, you may need to re-insert the movies.
 I think you can tell by inspection where they go.
 There is a picture on each page, so that the activity will still be usable even if the movies do not work.
 The second version, a PowerPoint Package, is supposed to export movies and all as one folder, thus keeping the links, but may need PowerPoint 2007 to run.
 Try it!